SciML/ModelingToolkitCourse/docs/src/lectures/lecture3.md

 ![](https://private-user-images.githubusercontent.com/1814174/297353386-7658657d-dc1e-4a5c-9025-6977135aa3cc.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MDU0ODg5MTcsIm5iZiI6MTcwNTQ4ODYxNywicGF0aCI6Ii8xODE0MTc0LzI5NzM1MzM4Ni03NjU4NjU3ZC1kYzFlLTRhNWMtOTAyNS02OTc3MTM1YWEzY2MucG5nP1gtQW16LUFsZ29yaXRobT1BV1M0LUhNQUMtU0hBMjU2JlgtQW16LUNyZWRlbnRpYWw9QUtJQVZDT0RZTFNBNTNQUUs0WkElMkYyMDI0MDExNyUyRnVzLWVhc3QtMSUyRnMzJTJGYXdzNF9yZXF1ZXN0JlgtQW16LURhdGU9MjAyNDAxMTdUMTA1MDE3WiZYLUFtei1FeHBpcmVzPTMwMCZYLUFtei1TaWduYXR1cmU9ZWM1YzIxZWE0YTM3ODE0NjFjYWY3YzMxNzc1NTgwMmRjOTM1OGU3NjI1ZTk4YTBjN2Y3OTMwNDNmNjkzYzgxMiZYLUFtei1TaWduZWRIZWFkZXJzPWhvc3QmYWN0b3JfaWQ9MCZrZXlfaWQ9MCZyZXBvX2lkPTAifQ.D5O7ZrOBz7iTRzThZ58CrCdP7vaDe7C8FGAXPCc67Qw)

-There are a few pecularities to address with this method.
+There are a few peculiarities to address with this method.

 1. The method being 5th order with 7 stages is not "stage optimal" since there exist methods with 6 stages which are 5th order.
 In theory, a method with 6 stages evaluates ``f`` only 6 times instead of 7, and so therefore wouldn't that be more optimal?
 It turns out that while the order conditions can be achieved, the leading terms of the next order LTE are so large that in fact it's more optimal to take another ``f`` evaluation per stage.
-2. This method was derived by hand in 1980 and made the assumption that some of the terms were zero in order to simplify the optimation process.
+2. This method was derived by hand in 1980 and made the assumption that some of the terms were zero in order to simplify the optimization process.
 This means it's not necessarily optimal.
 3. The last stage of the step exactly matches the update equation.
 This is a property known as "first same as last" (FSAL), and thus while the method technically requires 7 evaluations per stage, after the first step we can cache the value of the ``k_7`` and reuse it as ``k_1`` in the next evaluation, and therefore this method effectively takes 6 steps per stage!

 ### Note: Further Optimizations Beyond Dormand-Prince